 - Practice the exercises until you know them well.
-Accuracy first, then speed. - Ask questions as soon as you think of them, especially during class - Ultimately, you are responsible for your learning.
+Accuracy first, then speed. - Ask questions as soon as you think of them, especially during class. - DO NOT wait until the last minute to do the MacGamut exercises.
+PRACTICE EARLY AND OFTEN! - Ultimately, you are responsible for your learning.
 Be assertive in getting the help you need and don't give up until you understand!